 On May 27, 2005, Annan again reported little sign of improvement.
 He maintained that Greek Cypriot litigation against those buying Greek Cypriot property in the north in southern courts and in the European Court of Human Rights against Turkey "poses a serious threat to people-to-people relationships and to the reconciliation process."
 Implicitly challenging a Greek Cypriot view, Annan asserted that the rotation of Turkish troops and equipment did not imply a "reinforcement" because numbers and types remain unchanged.
 Under Secretary General for Political Affairs Kieran Prendergast visited Cyprus, Greece, and Turkey and reported on June 22 that there was neither a level of mutual confidence nor a disposition to compromise and that "launching an intensive new process prematurely would be inadvisable."
-Papadopoulos reportedly said that he wanted to reopen most of the issues in the Annan Plan.
-On October 26, Papadopoulos said that he is seeking a U.N. initiative to resume talks with more active EU involvement.
-On November 1, Talat countered, saying that the EU cannot promote a solution because it is not an "unbiased organization" since only the Greek Cypriot side is in the EU.
+Papadopoulos reportedly told Prendergast that he wanted to reopen most of the issues in the Annan Plan.
+On October 26, Papadopoulos said that he wants a U.N. initiative with more active EU involvement.
+On November 1, Talat responded that the EU cannot promote a solution because it is not an "unbiased organization" since only the Greek Cypriot side is in the EU.

-For the first time in three years, the (Greek) Cypriot National Guard held military exercises October 18-23; military exercises had not taken place previously in order to reduce tensions.
-The Greek army contingent on Cyprus did not participate, and Greece did not hold a military exercise that is usually held in cooperation with the Cypriot one.
-On November 23, Turkish forces on Cyprus conducted military exercises for the first time in three years, in response to the Greek Cypriot exercises.
+Military exercises, which had not been held for three years in order to reduce tensions, were conducted by the (Greek) Cypriot National Guard from October 18-23 without the Greek army contingent on Cyprus.
+Greece did not hold a military exercise usually held in cooperation with the Cypriot one.
+In November, Turkish forces on Cyprus held exercises.